Chenxi1510/ChenxiHan1510.github.io/index.md

 ---
 ### Academic services
+- P. Han serves as editor of the BAAI Conference 2020 and the Community of the BAAI *The reviewer of*：
 - IEEE Trans on Multimedia
 - IEEE Trans on Circuits and Systems for Video Technology
 - IEEE Trans on Instrumentation & Measurement